otakup0pe/ansible-veradev/README.md

 # author

-These bytes were manifested by [Jonathan Freedman](http://jonathanfreedman.bio/).
+These bytes were manifested by [Jonathan Freedman](http://jonathanfreedman.bio/) who still believes the smart home is a myth.